 In turn, the SEO team identifies new keywords that target and address audience demand.

 For example, using Content Ideas from seoClarity, content writers research questions the audience asks about online.

-With Content Gaps, writers can compare what keywords themselves and their competitors rank for in a search.
+With Content Gaps, writers can compare what keywords they and their competitors rank for in a search.
 And in doing so, they identify new phrases to target and optimize.

 (Content gaps report showing the opportunity in keywords and traffic.)

 The final step is to conduct a backlink analysis of the top-ranking content.
 For one, this identifies how many links top performing pages have.
 It also identifies whether they could recreate any of those backlink opportunities.